Zero-Shot Multi-Animal Tracking in the Wild: Methods

 \section{Methods}

-Our approach builds upon SAM2MOT \cite{jiang_sam2mot_2025}, which combines a zero-shot object detector with SAM 2 using bounding-box prompts and heuristic rules for track management.
-We extend this framework by reducing its reliance on hand-tuned sequence-wise detection thresholds and adapting its human-centric heuristics to multi-animal tracking scenarios (\autoref{fig:model_overview}).
-A brief overview of SAM2MOT is provided in Appendix \ref{subsec:appendix_sam2mot}.

-Ideally, a zero-shot tracker should perform well on unseen data without any hyperparameter tuning.
-To achieve this, we introduce three modifications: \textbf{(1) Adaptive detection thresholds}, which automatically adjust detection confidence thresholds based on scene statistics to ensure robustness across datasets; \textbf{(2) Mask-based track initialization}, where the decision to create a new track is guided by the segmentation mask quality from SAM 2, reducing false track initializations; and \textbf{(3) Density-aware reconstruction}, which mitigates detector failures in crowded scenes by re-prompting existing tracks only when detections are spatially unambiguous.
-In addition, we apply non-maximum suppression (NMS) to the track masks.
-Together, these improvements enable finetuning-free zero-shot multi-animal tracking framework that generalizes effectively across diverse environments and species.
+Our approach builds upon SAM2MOT \cite{jiang_sam2mot_2026}, which combines a zero-shot object detector with SAM\,2 using bounding box prompts and heuristic rules for track management.
+We extend this framework by reducing its reliance on hand-tuned sequence-wise detection thresholds and adapting it to the multi-animal setting (\autoref{fig:model_overview}).
+A zero-shot tracker should ideally generalize to unseen data without any hyperparameter tuning.
+To this end, we introduce three targeted but intentionally simple modifications to SAM2MOT. \textbf{Adaptive detection thresholds} automatically adjust detection confidence based on scene statistics, removing the need for manual threshold selection per sequence. \textbf{Mask-based track initialization} uses SAM\,2 segmentation masks rather than bounding boxes alone to decide whether a detection corresponds to a new object, reducing false track initializations. \textbf{Density-aware reconstruction} limits re-prompting of existing tracks to spatially unambiguous detections, improving robustness in crowded scenes.
+We additionally apply non-maximum suppression (NMS) to the track masks to suppress duplicate tracks.
+These modifications are motivated by challenges common in animal tracking: highly variable detection score distributions across species and habitats, frequent occlusion, and dense clustering from herding and flocking behavior.

-\paragraph{Adaptive detection thresholds.} Detection score distributions differ markedly between in-domain trained detectors and zero-shot detectors (\autoref{fig:dist_fig}), and they vary significantly across sequences (Appendix \ref{subsec:appendix_own}).
-In-domain detectors typically exhibit a broad range of effective thresholds, whereas zero-shot detectors are far more sensitive to threshold choice.
-The standard approach involves testing multiple thresholds and selecting the best-performing one; while feasible for labeled datasets, this requires manual inspection for unlabeled data, which is labor-intensive.
+\paragraph{Adaptive detection thresholds.} Detection score distributions differ markedly between in-domain (trained on target dataset) and zero-shot detectors and vary significantly across sequences (\autoref{fig:dist_fig}, \autoref{sec:appendix_dist}).
+While in-domain detectors typically exhibit a broad range of effective thresholds, zero-shot detectors are far more sensitive to threshold choice, making a fixed global threshold insufficient.
+The standard remedy of sweeping thresholds and selecting the best-performing one is only feasible when labeled data is available, and therefore incompatible with a truly zero-shot setting.